Praveen-Raj-u-s/Context-Aware-Home-Automation/README.md

 If you think smart assistants should go beyond simple voice triggers and basic commands, and enable truly intelligent environments, this is the project for you! 🏠⚡️"

+(It's Just like the Younger Version of Jarvis)